hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 To trick it, and be a tiny bit wasteful, cache a copy of the existing draw block into `face/draw`, then swap.
 No flicker.

 [18:58:37](#Oun-_wp8l8RZD4OkN_qrNZLgTf-ioVUkDWuIAcj1yXs) <planetsizecpu (Jose Luis)>:
-Just enjoyed reading #103 and seeing @dockimbel  still alive and kicking after long time without reading anything from it, draw discussion has gone to background for me Ì†ΩÌ∏Ä
+Just enjoyed reading #103 and seeing @dockimbel  still alive and kicking after long time without reading anything from it, draw discussion has gone to background for me üòÄ

 [18:59:24](#i70zM7kFYYjsJYR9JlOmN2HrTulKtcjnRyynrSZ4MzI) <planetsizecpu (Jose Luis)>:
-* Just enjoyed reading that ticket and seeing @dockimbel  still alive and kicking after long time without reading anything from it, draw discussion has gone to background for me Ì†ΩÌ∏Ä
+* Just enjoyed reading that ticket and seeing @dockimbel  still alive and kicking after long time without reading anything from it, draw discussion has gone to background for me üòÄ

 [19:00:07](#9Kmb5uzax-CuxRL00YKkcf3WFlxnlUQkDNhycemPUMk) <greggirwin (Gregg Irwin)>:
 [draw-data-grid.red](https://files.gitter.im/5565a1d415522ed4b3e10094/6dA5/draw-data-grid.red)